 For a target of 72 degrees, actual temperatures in your house might range as low as 71 degrees and as high as 73 degrees.

-Modulating gas furnaces are among the most energy-efficient furnaces and are rated at 98% efficiency.
+Modulating gas furnaces are among the most energy-efficient furnaces and are rated at 98 percent efficiency.
 These are also the highest cost furnaces.

 Two-Stage or Dual-Stage Furnace

 - Summary: A simpler version of the modulating furnace.
 Instead of many incremental changes in heat and blower force, the two-stage furnace only has two: high or low.

 - Why You Want It: You want more comfort than the single-stage furnace can afford, but the modulating furnace's cost is out of your reach.